sekuryti/zafl/README.md

 # or scons debug=1 -j3
 ```

-## Using ZAFL for Linux Binary Fuzzing
+#### Step 3: Prepare ZAFL's environment
-Before running ZAFL, **always make sure to prepare both it and Zipr's environments**:
+Before running ZAFL from a source build, **always make sure to prepare both it and Zipr's environments**:
 ```bash
 cd /path/to/zipr && . set_env_vars
 cd /path/to/zafl && . set_env_vars
 ```

-#### Step 0: Ensure ZAFL's smoke tests succeed
+Furthermore, it is recommended to ensure that ZAFL's smoke tests succeed:
 ```bash
 cd /path/to/zafl/test/bc && ./test_bc.sh
 ```